waxx567/Dell/Wayne McRae 3D portfolio/README.md

 👉 Fully Responsive: Optimized layout ensuring a smooth experience across all devices, from desktop to mobile.

 and many more, including code architecture and reusability

+## React.js Overview

+React is a free and open-source front-end JavaScript library for building user interfaces based on components by Facebook Inc. It is maintained by Meta (formerly Facebook) and a community of individual developers and companies.

+React can be used to develop single-page, mobile, or server-rendered applications with frameworks like Next.js.
+Because React is only concerned with the user interface and rendering components to the DOM, React applications often rely on libraries for routing and other client-side functionality.
+A key advantage of React is that it only rerenders those parts of the page that have changed, avoiding unnecessary rerendering of unchanged DOM elements.

 ## Three.js Overview